+December 24 1

 December 31,

-(In millions of dollars) 2012 2011
+(In millions of dollars) 2013 2012

-Furniture and equipment \$ 1,168 \$1,101
+Furniture and equipment \$ 1,201 \$1,168

-Land and buildings 412 405
+Land and buildings 408 412

-Leasehold and building improvements 811 767
+Leasehold and building improvements 816 811

-2,391 2,273
+2,425 2,391

-Less-accumulated depreciation and amortization (1,582) (1,469)
+Less-accumulated depreciation and amortization (1,597) (1,582)

-\$ 809 \$ 804
+\$ 828 \$ 809

-Investment Securities: The Company holds investments primarily in private companies and certain private equity funds.
+Investments: The Company holds investments primarily in private companies and certain private equity funds.

 Certain investments, primarily investments in private equity funds, are accounted for under the equity method using a consistently applied three-month lag period adjusted for any known significant changes from the lag period to the reporting date of the Company.
-The underlying private equity funds follow investment company accounting, where securities within the fund are carried at fair value.
-The Company records its proportionate share of the change in fair value of the funds in earnings which amounted to gains of \$33 million, \$10 million and \$32 million in 2012, 2011 and 2010, respectively.
-Securities recorded using the equity method are included in other assets in the consolidated balance sheets.
+The underlying private equity funds follow investment company accounting, where investments within the fund are carried at fair value.
+The Company records in earnings, investment gains/losses for its proportionate share of the change in fair value of the funds, which amounted to gains of \$12 million, \$33 million and \$10 million in 2013, 2012 and 2011, respectively.
+Investments recorded using the equity method are included in other assets in the consolidated balance sheets.